What is acne?

 What are the symptoms of acne?

 Acne is a skin condition that has a number of symptoms.
 It is not just limited to the red spots we know as pimples, but also includes a number of different skin irritations.
-These can occur all over the body, including the face, which is the most common location, as well as the legs, arms, back, shoulders and buttocks.
+Acne can be superficial (pimples without abscesses) or deep (when the inflamed pimples push down into the skin, causing pus-filled cysts that rupture and result in larger abscesses).